gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 ##**2.4 Install Broker host**

-Perform the following on the broker VM.
+**Note:  Perform the following on the broker host**

-After optionally viewing the openshift.sh script, view then execute the install_broker script
+After optionally viewing the *openshift.sh* script, execute the install_broker script:

 	# less openshift.sh
 	# less install_broker
 	# ./install_broker

 While the script is executing watch for any errors.
-The output of the openshift.sh has been logged.
-Review the log.
+The output of the *openshift.sh* has been logged to the *openshift.install.broker.log* file.
+To view the contents of the log, enter the following command:

 	# less openshift.install.broker.log

-When satisfied that all went as expect, reboot.
-Else ask for assistance from the session leaders.
+When satisfied that all went as expected, we can reboot the broker host.
+If you believe something did not go as expected, or you saw errors in the log, please inform the instructor.
+To reboot the broker host, execute the following command:

 	# reboot

 ##**2.5 Install Node host**

-Perform the following on the broker VM.
+**Note:  Perform the following on the node host**

-After optionally viewing the openshift.sh script, view then execute the install_node script
+After optionally viewing the *openshift.sh* script, execute the install_node script:

 	# less openshift.sh
 	# less install_node
 	# ./install_node

 While the script is executing watch for any errors.
-The output of the openshift.sh has been logged.
-Review the log.
+The output of the *openshift.sh* has been logged to the *openshift.install.node.log* file.
+To view the contents of the log, enter the following command:

 	# less openshift.install.node.log

-When satisfied that all went as expect, reboot.
-Else ask for assistance from the session leaders.
+When satisfied that all went as expected, we can reboot the broker host.
+If you believe something did not go as expected, or you saw errors in the log, please inform the instructor.
+To reboot the broker host, execute the following command:

 	# reboot

+##**2.6 Verification of install**

+In order to verify the installation of the OpenShift Enterprise environment, we can use several tools to help us identify problems.
+The first tool we will use is *mco ping* on the broker host which will confirm the node host is able to send and receive messages to the broker host.

+**Note: Execute the following on the broker host**

+	# mco ping

+The above command should return node.example.com.

+The second tool we will use is the **oo-accept** script.
+We provide a script for both the broker and the node.

+**Note: Execute the following on the broker host**

+	# oo-accept-broker

+**Note: Execute the following on the node host**

+	# oo-accept-node

+If you see any errors from the above command, please notify one of the lab instructors.

 **Lab 2 Complete!**